 Then, just a few weeks later, in October 2015: The 26-year-old younger brother of Darvish was arrested on suspicion of running a gambling ring for profit and gambling on baseball games, police said.
 Sho Darvish allegedly took around 1,850 bets, each for 10,000 yen (about $90), on results and scores of 16 Major League games and 28 Japanese professional baseball games held between May 12 and 18—via a phone app.

 Betting on baseball games is illegal in Japan.
 Depending on the report, he allegedly collected anywhere from $85,000 to $150,000.

 January 19, 2016: Darvish said he is not and has never been involved in gambling activities amid a Major League Baseball investigation after the arrest of his younger brother in Japan.
 Darvish issued a statement through his agent that says he understands MLB must conduct an investigation.

 "I am certain that they will find that I had no involvement in this matter whatsoever," Darvish said in the statement through his representatives at the Wasserman Media Group.

 Sho Darvish was arrested in October in Japan for allegedly running an illegal gambling ring that reportedly took about 1,850 bets on MLB games as well as professional baseball games in Japan.
 The arrest came after an investigation of more than a year.

-August 24, 2016: Darvish hit his first major league home run.
-The exit velocity of Darvish's first career homer was 107 mph, according to Statcast™, and the estimated distance was 410 feet.
+August 24, 2016: Darvish hit his first Major League home run.
+The exit velocity of Darvish's first career homer was 107 mph, according to Statcast, and the estimated distance was 410 feet.
 It was the first home run by a Rangers pitcher since Bobby Witt against the Dodgers on June 30, 1997.
-That was the first home run ever by an American League pitcher in Interleague Play.
+And Witt's was the first home run ever by an American League pitcher in Interleague Play.
 (T.R.
 Sullivan - MLB.com)

 2017: Darvish represented Japan in the World Baseball Classic.